ronin-on-linux/bamboo-fountain-web/README.md

 - Character name detection.
 Exising names can be typed on a new line and will auto format to character and queue dialogue upon hitting enter.
 Adding vo, os, oc short hand will also auto format to their appropriate syntax. (e.g. if there is at least one existing character line for 'JOHN' and you type: 'john vo' on a new line and press Enter, it will result in JOHN (V.O.), indent the line correctly, and queue dialogue).
 - Hosted on GitHub Pages, but has built in PWA compatibility so you can install and use offline.

+> [!info]
-This was a weekend project that I decided to vibe code since I have no interest in learning javascript at the moment, that allowed me to block out my ideas and get a feel for what I want to do with the native linux desktop app.
+> This was a weekend project that I decided to vibe code since I have no interest in learning javascript at the moment, that allowed me to block out my ideas and get a feel for what I want to do with the native linux desktop app.
 I will attempt to learn and program the native application with my own skills, but I knew I wanted an online version, and this is the result.